 For this, let’s talk about the two general types of motivation and their examples so we can have a fuller grasp of how to keep our students engaged and interested in learning.

-Hopefully, this can heighten our desires to develop #1 of the two broad types of motivation.
+Hopefully, this can heighten our desire to develop #1 of the two broad types of motivation.

 Let’s dive in!